2013 Mercedes-Benz CL-Class

 New Car Test Drive

-The Mercedes-Benz CL-Class has been an expensive and exclusive coupe since the 1950s.
-The CL-Class has evolved with the times, but the fundamental mission of these coupes remains the same: High-performance and maximum luxury in a gloriously stylish package.
+The Mercedes-Benz CL-Class dates from the 300S of 1952.
+The concept has evolved with the times, but the fundamental mission of these exclusive coupes remains the same: high performance and high luxury in a gloriously stylish package.

-As with all of its predecessors since 1958, there is no central B-pillar aft of the doors to break the sleek lines of the body.
+The earliest versions looked cozy and close-coupled, with no rear quarter glass behind the side windows.
+An all-new body for 1961 introduced the more modern style that the CL-Class retains today, with rear quarter windows but no central B-pillar aft of the doors to break the sleek lines of the body.
 With the windows down, the look is sexy and the view out is panoramic, recalling cars of the Fifties and Sixties when hardtops were in vogue.

 Today's CL-Class is much larger than its ancestors.
 The big Mercedes coupes of the '50s, '60s, and '70s were compact compared to contemporary U.S. cars, and were powered by relatively small-displacement engines.
 Heavier than an S-Class sedan, the current CL-Class qualifies as truly big, in size and weight, and in power.